usmangt/learning-grafana/chapter-01/installation/readme.md

 <a href="/login">Found</a>
 ```

-> **Note:**  If you encounter problems in accessing the WebUI then please check the logs for troubleshooting.
-The default location is `/var/log/grafana/grafana.log`.
->
-> Also make sure that the port `3000` is not blocked by a Firewall.
+> **Note:**  If you encounter problems in accessing the Grafana server endpoint via the `curl` command then make sure that the port `3000` is not blocked by a Firewall.

 ## Checking log file